victorshao/BRUHsailer/README.md

 # BRUHsailer

-**Web version of the OSRS Ironman guide.**
+**Web version for the BRUHsailer guide.**
-Keep track of your progress easier with this interactive web version of BRUHsailer.
+Keep track of your progress easier with this interactive web version.

 [Access it here](https://umkyzn.github.io/BRUHsailer/)